Congressman working on bill for Puerto Rican statehood | Where Orlando Turns First For Breaking News, Weather, and Traffic

-Rep. Darren Soto, D-Florida, told Channel 9’s Christopher Heath he is crafting a bipartisan bill to begin the process of making Puerto Rico a state.
+Rep. Darren Soto, D-Florida, said he is crafting a bipartisan bill to begin the process of making Puerto Rico a state.

 This is not the first time Puerto Rico has voted on statehood, and while turnout was poor, this vote is still the clearest sign yet that the island is ready to add a star to the American flag.